quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ensure that the keys are stored securely.
 To limit the consequences of potential exposures, the time to live of any given key should be limited.

-Section 6.6 of {{?QUIC-TLS=I-D.ietf-quic-tls}} states that "Endpoints MUST count the number of encrypted packets for each set of keys.
+Section 6.6 of {{?RFC9001}} states that "Endpoints MUST count the number of encrypted packets for each set of keys.
 If the total number of encrypted packets with the same key exceeds the confidentiality limit for the selected AEAD, the endpoint MUST stop using those keys."
 It goes on with the specific limit: "For AEAD_AES_128_GCM and AEAD_AES_256_GCM, the confidentiality limit is 2^23 encrypted packets; see Appendix B.1."
 It is prudent to adopt the same limit here, and configure the service in such a way that no more than 2^23 tokens are generated with the same key.

 In order to protect against collisions, the 96 bit unique token numbers should be generated using a cryptographically secure pseudorandom number generator